Coverage Map

 $500K to $2.5M

-Danbury is Fairfield County's value-entry luxury market with direct Metro-North access to Grand Central, corporate campuses for Praxair and Boehringer Ingelheim, and a buyer pool that migrates steadily from higher-priced Westport, Wilton, and Ridgefield as those markets compress.
-The New Milford corridor and the lake communities north and west of Danbury proper give buyers significant variety: lakefront properties, horse-property estates, and traditional Colonial neighborhoods all exist within the same 20-minute radius.
-Prices remain favorable relative to the rest of Fairfield County.
+Danbury is Fairfield County's value-entry luxury market with direct Metro-North access to Grand Central, corporate campuses for Praxair and Boehringer Ingelheim, and a buyer pool that migrates steadily from higher-priced Westport and Wilton as those markets compress.
+The New Milford corridor and lake communities north and west of Danbury give buyers significant variety: lakefront properties, horse-property estates, and traditional Colonial neighborhoods all within a 20-minute radius.

 Tier 1 · Primary Coverage